-Dagenham Parks, Rivers and Ponds walk
+Dagenham Parks, Rivers and Ponds Short Walk

 Exploration of several linked green areas in an otherwise densely populated suburb: a large variety of landscapes in Country Parks and Nature Reserves